avnyadav/neuro_mf/README.md

       - param_value_2
 ```

-Now update the content of model.yaml file with below content
+Now update the content of model.yaml file with below content for testing.
-for testing
 ```commandline
 grid_search:
   class: GridSearchCV